codepoet80/webos-catalog-backend/README.md

 This file contains a record of all apps that were known to exist in the HP/Palm App Catalog at the time that the community attempted to archive it on or around [January 15, 2015 when HP shut it down](https://pivotce.com/2014/10/16/hp-to-shut-down-catalog-and-cloud-services/).
 This file is not used by the App Museum back-end, but may be used by cataloging and indexing tools when and if new IPKs are found.

+### missingAppData.json

+The subset of the masterAppData.json for which no matching IPK has been archived or found.
+If you have any of these files, please contact the curator.

 ### archivedAppData.json

 Initially called extentAddData, this is the primary catalog file used by App Museum II.
 It lists the subset of the masterAppData that is known to exist in the Museum archive and its mirrors.
 As of March 2022, all of the archives on the public Internet, and over a dozen personal archives from the community have been indexed, so its now considered highly unlikely there will ever again be significant changes to this file, and its been renamed to indicate its long-term archival status.